 Description

-Device sessions containing the unique session ID of the device and the associated third-party provider.
+Device sessions containing the unique session ID from a PSP fraud SDK and the associated third-party provider.

 Parameter for tracking customer sessions in payments and for risk analytics.
 Ensure that you handle this field in compliance with regional data privacy regulations (for example, GDPR Reference in the EU).